 Scope

-[NOTE: Status of allocation for RAS and non-GSO systems are stated in the RR.
-With respect to protection of the RAS, only those allocations which have primary status will be taken into account.]

 This Recommendation provides information and guidance regarding methods and best practices with which interference from unwanted emissions from non-GSO satellite systems into RAS can be mitigated and minimized, as well as provide information for coexistence measures between non-GSO satellite and RAS systems.
+These methods and best practices only apply to protection of RAS allocations with primary status, and furthermore serve as examples of measures for administrations to minimize interference from non-GSO satellites into RAS stations.

 Keywords